 I have the good fortune to enjoy a view from my home across to one of London’s most unusually-designed industrial buildings.
 My street name is not generally-known to taxi-drivers but I need only say: “opposite the castle at Stoke Newington” and they know exactly where I want to go.
 In fact I am looking out to what at first glance appears to be a fortification of a Scottish baronial kind.
 I had at first little idea of its origins so began to investigate the history of this striking landmark.
 For the beginning of the story we have to go way back to the reign of Elizabeth I.

 During the Middle Ages the people of London relied on rivers, springs, conduits and public fountains for their water.
-In 1582 the Dutch engineer Peter Morice established an ingenious mechanism at London Bridge that pumped river water into a system supplying premises in the immediate area to the north of the bridge.
-However it only worked at high tide and provided water for a limited area.
+In 1582 the Dutch engineer Peter Morice established an ingenious mechanism at London Bridge.
+It pumped river water into a system supplying premises in the immediate area to the north of the bridge.
+However, this only worked at high tide and provided water for a limited area.

-About twenty years later one Captain Edmund Colthurst devised a plan to bring fresh water from springs in Hertfordshire to London by means of a six feet wide canal.
+About twenty years later one Captain Edmund Colthurst devised a plan to bring fresh water from springs in Hertfordshire to London by means of a six-feet wide canal.
 Queen Elizabeth gave her provisional consent but died before a charter could be issued.
 King James provided the necessary approval in 1604 and work began on Colthurst’s ‘river’.
-His route would be through Broxbourne, Wormley, Cheshunt, Theobalds Park and Edmonton, down to Islington.
+His route was to be through Broxbourne, Wormley, Cheshunt, Theobalds Park and Edmonton, down to Islington.

 Myddelton’s plan was to end his ‘New River’ just below the summit of Islington Hill, where an old duck pond was enlarged to become a reservoir, to be known as ‘New River Head’.
 There the ‘Water House’ was built, housing a workman controlling the flow of water into pipes, as well as being where money could be paid by customers who received their supply.
 Construction of the waterway was completed in September 1613 and an opening ceremony at New River Head attended by the then Mayor of London, together with Myddelton’s brother Thomas (who that same day was named the new Mayor of London), and many of the City aldermen.

-The top of Islington Hill, roughly where you will find the Angel tube station these days, then overlooked London below across open meadows.
+The top of Islington Hill, roughly where you will find the Angel tube station these days, then overlooked London below, across open meadows.
 The reservoir was located a short way down the hill, between what is now the Angel and Sadler’s Well’s theatre.
 A system of pipes made from hollowed-out elm trees began to be constructed to take supplies from the reservoir, across the meadows and down through the streets of London.
 Each tree trunk was joined to the next by carving the end into a point which then fitted into a tapered hole in the next trunk.
-It was not the ideal system because the joints leaked and the tree-trunks lasted only a few years before rotting away, requiring frequent replacement.
+It was not the ideal system because the joints leaked, and the tree-trunks lasted only a few years before rotting away, requiring frequent replacement.
 The leaky joints also prevented pressurisation and wherever the route took it across low-lying ground the mains pipes had to be built up on trestles to create an overall gentle downward gradient.
-Within the city streets pipes were laid underground.
-London’s terrible congestion meant that it was impossible for work to be carried out during the day so it was undertaken at night by candle and torch-light.
+Pipes were laid underground within the city streets.
+London’s terrible congestion meant that it was impossible for work to be carried out during the day, so it was undertaken at night by candle and torch-light.

 Although various people had put money into the enterprise it still remained the property of Hugh Myddelton, which was far from satisfactory from the point of view of its biggest investor, King James.
 Therefore in 1619 the King issued letters patent that converted it into a new legal entity known as ‘The Governor and Company of the New River’, with Myddelton as its first Governor and a specified number of elected officers.
 At the same time the King took the opportunity to slip into the founding charter a clause giving the company an effective monopoly of the supply of any new water supplies into London and Westminster.
 That privilege had never been granted in the original Act of Parliament but by 1619 James was the biggest shareholder so he was cleverly protecting his own investment without having to argue the case with a dissolved Parliament.